 Until recently, Laos had been one of the fastest-growing economies in the world.
-However, natural disasters in 2019 negatively impacted the economy’s important agricultural and mining sectors considerably slowing its growth.
-Its investment climate remains one of the most challenging in ASEAN.
+However, natural disasters have negatively impacted the economy’s important agricultural and mining sectors slowing its growth.
+Increasing public debt levels coupled with high inflation have also led to economic instability.
+Laos’ investment climate remains one of the most challenging in ASEAN.
 Since 2010, inbound foreign investment has almost exclusively been focused in the resource extraction and tourism sectors and has fallen sharply in recent years.
-In 2020, it received US$1 billion in inbound foreign direct investment (FDI) versus US$1.1 billion five years earlier, a decrease of 9 percent.
-Furthermore, due to the COVID-19 pandemic and economic fallout, Laos’s real GDP decreased in 2020 by 0.4 percent.
+In 2021, Laos received US$1 billion in inbound foreign direct investment (FDI) versus US$935 million five years earlier, an increase of 7 percent, and real GDP grew by 2 percent.

 Laos’s high rate of growth and relatively low capital stock form an attractive opportunity for investors, but weak infrastructure, lack of skilled labor, and corruption have held back investment.
 Laos’s economy is reliant on a few industries and correspondingly ranks 116 out of 146 in economic complexity.
 However, the government has recognized the importance of diversifying its economy and has begun prioritizing the development of other industries, including light manufacturing, which would allow it to develop into an alternative production hub for manufacturers in the Indo-Pacific region.

 To attract additional foreign investment, Laos has undertaken reforms in recent years with some success.
 In 2016, it reformed its investment law to allow for greater foreign ownership of assets and has been setting up special economic zones for manufacturing.
 Additionally, in its recent five-year plan (2016–2020) the government was tasked with implementing policies and laws to attract further investment.
 Top sources of foreign investment in recent years have included its neighbors, China, Thailand, and Vietnam.